EricGJB/UN-Based-RISBF/README.md

 # UN-Based-RISBF
-Source code for the paper
+Source code for the paper "Unsupervised learning for passive beamforming"